-RACINE — “Component Parts: Artworks Made of Multiple Elements” will be on exhibit June 2 to Feb.
+RACINE — “Component Parts: Artworks Made of Multiple Elements” will be on exhibit through Feb.
 12 at the Racine Art Museum, 441 Main St. The exhibit features works from the museum’s permanent collection that are comprised of multiple parts — whether they be a single complex object or a series of several pieces unified as one work.

 Artworks made of multiple elements are not new to the modern era but contemporary artists have pushed their direction and visual potential.
 Through conceptual, metaphorical and experimental lenses, artists literally make one object, or one ultimate work, out of many pieces.
 The exhibit features a wide range of media and approaches — both two- and three-dimensional — that expand this conversation.